 When Benjamin was 15, his brother printed the first editorial newspaper in Boston.
-Unlike other publications throughout Boston that simply reprinted events, James’ newspaper, called The New England Courant, printed articles and editorial columns.
+Unlike other publications throughout Boston that simply reprinted events, James’s newspaper, called The New England Courant, printed articles and editorial columns.
 Benjamin was very interested in his brother’s newspaper and desperately wanted to help him write it.
-Unfortunately, he knew that James would not allow a fifteen year old boy to write articles.
+Unfortunately, he knew that James would not allow a fifteen-year-old boy to write articles.
 Benjamin thought of a plan.
-He would write under an anonymous pen-name and slip the articles under the door at night.
+He would write under an anonymous pen name and slip the articles under the door at night.
 He chose the name Silence Dogood.
 Articles written by Silence Dogood became very popular.
 People throughout Boston wanted to know who she was.
 She spoke out about issues abroad and the poor treatment of women.
 Finally, after 16 letters, Benjamin confessed to James that he was Silence Dogood.
 James was very angry and jealous of the attention Benjamin received.